postsharp/Metalama.Documentation/conceptual/Aspects/aspect-framework-design.md

 ### Defining the name and description of the aspect class in the IDE

-To define the appearance of the aspect in the IDE, implement the <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass(Caravela.Framework.Aspects.IAspectClassBuilder)> method and set the <xref:Caravela.Framework.Aspects.IAspectClassBuilder.DisplayName> and <xref:Caravela.Framework.Aspects.IAspectClassBuilder.Description> properties of the <xref:Caravela.Framework.Aspects.IAspectClassBuilder>.
+To define the appearance of the aspect in the IDE, implement the <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass*> method and set the <xref:Caravela.Framework.Aspects.IAspectClassBuilder.DisplayName> and <xref:Caravela.Framework.Aspects.IAspectClassBuilder.Description> properties of the <xref:Caravela.Framework.Aspects.IAspectClassBuilder>.

 > [!WARNING]
-> Do not reference instance class members in your implementation of  <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass(Caravela.Framework.Aspects.IAspectClassBuilder)>.
+> Do not reference instance class members in your implementation of  <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass*>.
 Indeed, this method is called on an instance obtained using `FormatterServices.GetUninitializedObject` -- that is, _without_ invoking the class constructor.

 ### Using several layers of advices